- Identify the right prioritization framework for your testing team and download a template

-A basic prioritization framework uses consistent criteria to order, from first to last, the experiments and campaigns you will run.
-Use a prioritization framework to manage your backlog and experiment cycles, and ensure that your most impactful tests run first.
+Use a prioritization framework to evaluate your ideas and decide which experiments and campaigns to run first.
+A basic prioritization framework uses consistent criteria to order the experiments and campaigns to run from first to last.
+This helps you manage your backlog and experiment cycles and ensures that your most impactful tests run first.

 This basic template for prioritizing ideas (.xlsx) can help you get started.
 A concept called minimum detectable effect (MDE) can also help you prioritize tests based on the expected ROI.